What is global atmospheric circulation?

 In addition to heat from the equator moving towards the poles through atmospheric circulation, ocean currents also transfer heat.
 Oceans transfer approximately 20 per cent of the total heat from the tropics to the poles.
 Each ocean has a circular pattern of surface currents called a gyre.
-They are produced as assess of water move from one climate zone to another.
+They are produced as areas of water moving from one climate zone to another.
 They are created by surface winds generated by global atmospheric circulation.